Artillery sound ranging: World War II

 During World War II, sound ranging was a mature technology and widely used, particularly by the British (in corps level artillery survey regiments) and Germans (in Beobachtungsabteilungen).
 Development continued and better equipment was introduced, particularly for locating mortars.
 At the end of the war the British also introduced multiplexing, which enabled microphones to share a common field cable to the recording apparatus.
 In 1944 it was found that radar could be used to locate mortars, but not guns or rockets.
-Although the radar should 'see' the shells their elliptic trajectories could not be solved.
+Although the radar could "see" the shells, their elliptic trajectories could not be solved.

 The US Marines included sound ranging units as standard parts of their defense battalions.
 These sound ranging units were active in the Marines both before and during World War II.
 The US Army also used sound locators.
 US Army sound ranging units took part in nearly all battles in which the army participated after November 1942.
 By the end of the war there were 25 observation battalions with 13,000 men.
 During the Okinawa campaign, the US Army used its sound ranging sets to provide effective counter battery fire.
-The Japanese tried to counter this effective counter-battery fire with the tactic of "shoot and scoot," which means shooting a small number of rounds and leaving the firing position before the counter-battery fire could arrive.
+The Japanese tried to counter this effective counter-battery fire with the tactic of "shoot and scoot", which means shooting a small number of rounds and leaving the firing position before the counter-battery fire could arrive.
 While an effective tactic against counter-battery fire, this approach tends to reduce the effectiveness of artillery fire.

 During World War II, the British made extensive use of sound ranging.
 There are a number of excellent memoirs that address their use of sound ranging for artillery spotting available on the web, including "The 4th Durham Survey Regiment: Sounds like the Enemy" and "Communications for Artillery Location".
 A "Communications for Artillery Location" article describes the electronic equipment involved with these operations.

 A very comprehensive account of British sound ranging units including their positions is Massimo Mangilli-Climpson's 2007 account.